Skip to content

 Hands-on: compare pip and uv speed

-Install the same set of packages with pip and uv, and compare the time:
+Install the same set of packages with pip and uv, then compare the time:

 python -m venv pip-test